thoughtworksarts/thoughtworksarts.github.io/app/_posts/2022-02-08-dilate-ensemble-presents-catena-counterpulse.markdown

 Dilate Ensemble built a customized network during their 16-week residency.
 This network linked different locations within the CounterPulse building, sending their feeds to electronic musician Scott Miller, remotely based in Minnesota.
 Sonic variables such as amplitude, frequency, physical characteristics of the room, speaker placement or microphones impacted simple behaviors producing complex layered outcomes.

 {% include image file='catena-still-2.jpg'
-   caption='A still from the *CATENA* online experience' %}
+   alt='A grayscale video still with a silhouette of a human torso with waving digital lines overlaid' caption='A still from the *CATENA* online experience' %}

 CounterPulse’s upstairs studio and dedicated project space in the basement were animated by the audio-reactive video projection installations of Carole Kim.
 For this event, Dilate Ensemble was also joined by special guest dancer and choreographer Shinichi Iova-Koga.